How to use the card

-- You must present your European Health Insurance Card.
+- You must present your valid European Health Insurance Card.

-- You may consult any dentist, because they all work with the national health fund CNS.
+- You may consult any dentist as they all work under the public healthcare system.

 - For some dental treatment, you must seek approval from the CNS in advance.

-- All hospitals in Luxembourg have a contract with the national health fund CNS.
-You must, however, present your European Health Insurance Cards on admission.
+- All hospitals in Luxembourg have a contract with the Caisse nationale de santé (CNS).
+You must, however, present your valid European Health Insurance Cards upon admission.

 - There may also be a charge payable directly to the treating doctor, which will then have to be presented to the CNS for reimbursement.

 - You can take your prescription to any pharmacy in Luxembourg.

-- Some prescriptions must be authorised by the national health fund CNS before you will be given the medicine.
+- Some prescriptions must be authorised by the Caisse nationale de santé (CNS) before you are given the medicine.

 - How much you are reimbursed depends on the medicine required.
 You should therefore ask the doctor whether you need to contact the CNS.

-- Emergency ambulance transport (provided by the Emergency Medical Aid Services - SAMU) is free of charge for persons with a valid European Health Insurance Card or replacement card.
+- Emergency ambulance transport (provided by the Emergency Medical Aid Services - SAMU) is free of charge for persons with a valid European Health Insurance Card or replacement certificate.

-- Emergency air ambulance transport is free of charge for persons with a valid European Health Insurance Card or replacement card.
+- Emergency air ambulance transport is free of charge for persons with a valid European Health Insurance Card or replacement certificate.

-A claim for reimbursement has to be addressed to the Luxembourgish national health fund (Caisse nationale de santé – CNS).
+A claim for reimbursement should be addressed to the Luxembourg National Health Fund (Caisse nationale de santé – CNS).